 The Notes carry, in addition to interest, rights to receive certain amounts calculated by reference to the value of shared appreciation proceeds received from redeemed mortgages.
 The Notes are subject to mandatory part redemption from time to time based on the level of redeemed mortgages and can be redeemed in full, in certain circumstances, at the option of the Company.
-The Notes are secured on the mortgage book and certain other assets of the Company.
+The Notes are secured on the mortgage portfolio, the GIC and certain other assets of the Company.

-14. SHARED APPRECIATION RIGHTS PAYABLE
+13. SHARED APPRECIATION RIGHTS PAYABLE

-The Company is contractually obliged to pay to the Note holders any amounts received from mortgage customers for the shared appreciation arising on the sale of the property.
+The Company is contractually obliged to pay to the Note holders and swap provider any amounts received from mortgage customers for the shared appreciation arising on the sale of the property.
 An embedded derivative liability has therefore been recognised in the balance sheet for the same value as the embedded derivative asset (note 9).

-15. DEFERRED TAX LIABILITY
+14. DEFERRED TAX LIABILITY